ymadoff/ryba/sqoop/configure.coffee.md

     string.
 This is for example used to add the Oracle JDBC driver "ojdbc6.jar" which cannt be downloaded for licensing reasons.
 *   `sqoop_user` (object|string)
-    The Unix Sqoop login name or a user object (see Mecano User documentation).
+    The Unix Sqoop login name or a user object (see Nikita User documentation).

 Todo, with oozie, it seems like drivers must be stored in "/user/oozie/share/lib/sqoop".